Best Fundamental Stock Analysis Website in India

 For Lenders : Information based on financial analysis can help banks and financial institutions assess an individual's creditworthiness before approving loans/credit facilities.

-To Understand the Market : As global growth is predicted at a value of 3.3% by 2025 and our market is constantly changing, understanding the trends of finance will only make your success more attainable.
+To Understand the Market : With the world growth set to increase at a rate of 3.3% by 2025 and our market being dynamic, knowing the trends of finance would only make your success even more achievable.

-Financial ratios are the building blocks of fundamental analysis of stocks.
-These mathematical calculations help you quickly assess different aspects of a company's performance.
+Financial ratios are the building blocks of fundamental analysis.
+These mathematical calculations can help one to quickly analyze different aspects of a company's performance.

-The P/E ratio compares a company's stock price to its earnings per share.
-It's one of the most popular valuation metrics in financial analysis.
+A P/E ratio is a common metric used to compare a stock's price with its earnings per share.
+It is one of the most favored valuation yardsticks in the financial analysis domain.

 Formula: P/E Ratio = Market Price Per Share ÷ Earnings Per Share